-Prostate Cancer and Dating – with guest Jon Di Gesu
+Prostate Cancer Uncensored Podcast – with Guest: Jon Di Gesu

 Just six months after a divorce, Jon Di Gesu was diagnosed with prostate cancer.
 While navigating his prostate cancer journey, he quickly realized that there was a lack of resources for single men battling this disease.
 And if that wasn’t enough, he also faced numerous uphill battles in his search to find love again.

 Hosted by ZERO President and CEO Jamie Bearse, the Prostate Cancer Uncensored podcast features unfiltered discussion with researchers, caregivers, patients, and medical professionals about how prostate cancer impacts sexuality.
 Listen online, or subscribe and download on your favorite podcasting platform.
 Episodes are available for listening on Apple Podcasts, Anchor.fm, Stitcher, Google Podcasts, TuneIn, PlayerFM, Pocket Casts, Spotify, PodBean, RadioPublic, and more.

 Listen now on our website, download a PDF of the transcript, or read the full transcript below.